Cakeyan/SoPhy_Evaluation/rope.md

 **00384**

-Is there any orange cube in the video?
+Is there any pink hollow pulley in the video?

 **00385**

-How many fixed points are there in the video?
+Is the mass of the orange cube equal to that of the pink sphere?

 **00386**

-Which of the following would happen if the orange cube were much lighter?
+If we want the brown pulley to rotate clockwise, what can we do?

-A. The white pulley would rotate clockwise
+A. Increase the mass of the orange cube

-B. The pink sphere would move down
+B. Decrease the mass of the pink sphere

-C. The yellow pulley would rotate clockwise
+C. Decrease the mass of the orange cube

 **00387**

-Which direction would the gray pulley rotate if the pink sphere were much lighter?
+If the pink sphere were much heavier, which direction would the yellow pulley move?

-A. Clockwise
+A. Up

 B. Stationary

-C. Anti-clockwise
+C. Down

 ----